 If you are dissatisfied with our response to your request, you may request that the matter be reviewed internally by City Building.
 A request for a review may be sent to our Executive Director and his contact details will be provided in our initial response to your information request.
 He or another member of our Directorate will conduct the review in a fair and impartial way and will be able to reach a different decision than taken in the initial response, should they decide this is appropriate.
 You will be notified of the outcome of the review within 20 working days.
-If you remain dissatisfied, you may then appeal to the Scottish Information Commissioner for a decision on the handling of your request.
-The Scottish Information Commissioner Office is an independent statutory body which polices the operation of the Freedom of Information (Scotland) Act and can be contacted at the following address:
+Whilst operating to the spirit of the Freedom of Information (Scotland) Act 2002 City Building are not bound by it's terms and accordingly the Scottish Information Commissioner does not have jurisdiction to hear any appeal relating to your request.
+Should you wish to obtain further clarification on our approach please contact the Scottish Information Commissioner at the following address:

-Scottish Information Commissioner Kinburn Castle Doubledykes Road St Andrews KY16 9DS
+Scottish Information Commissioner

+Kinburn Castle Doubledykes Road St- Andrews KY16 9DS

-E-mail:Enquiries@itspublicknowledge.infoTel:01334 464 610Website:www.itspublicknowledge.info
+E-mail: Enquiries@itspublicknowledge.info

+Tel: 01334 464 610

+Website: www.itspublicknowledge.info